Families and students enrolled at a Portland Public School High School, register here for the May 2021 Advanced Placement (AP®) Exam Administration.

 - Fall Registration Deadline: October 13, 2020 (EXTENDED TO NOVEMBER 2, 2020)

-Follow these steps for FALL AP Exam registration for exams corresponding to SPRING semester classes:
+Follow these steps for AP Exam registration for exams corresponding to SPRING semester classes:

-Step 1: Submit Exam Fee – Whether paying with cash, check or credit card, initiate the payment process with APTS.
-A $70 per exam fee is due to APTS between January 25, 2021 and March 2, 2021 for exams corresponding to a SPRING semester course ($118 for AP Capstone).
+Step 1: Submit Exam Fee – A $70 per exam fee is due to APTS between January 25, 2021 and March 2, 2021 for exams corresponding to a SPRING semester course.
 Cost is not a barrier to taking AP exams!
-See your school’s AP® Coordinator if you require financial assistance.
-No AP® exam will be ordered for you if a deposit payment or financial assistance plan is not made.
+See Financial Assistance information below if you require assistance.
+No AP® exam will be ordered for you if a payment or financial assistance plan is not made.
 To begin, click the “Submit Registration” button below.
 No late payment submission is possible.

 Step 2: Activate your AP® Exam – Join your AP® “exam-only” section on your MyAP account (https://myap.collegeboard.org).
 This process takes place with the AP teacher in conjunction to joining the teacher’s online AP classroom.
 March 2, 2021 is the deadline to join your “exam only” section AP exam for exams corresponding to Spring Courses.